check-face/facemorph.me/README.md

 ### VS Code

 If you happen to use Visual Studio Code, simply hitting F5 will start the development watch mode for you and opens your default browser navigating to http://localhost:8080.

+## Vercel and SSR

+After building, the `deploy` output dir is deployed to vercel.

+The server generates a serverless function in api folder of the output dir.
+It currently just renders the meta tags in order to make social link preview work.